Own website for artists and other creative: Why it is so important

 Really, you should add your name to the URL/domain of your website if possible.

-Your name is your brand : this is how you will be found.
-It should be visible at any time, no matter which side the visitor is on.
-Create a logo and place it in the header of the website to achieve this.
-Keep your name/logo legible and fat, but the font/the design should fit your work of art so that visitors can remember their names and link it to their work.
+Your name is your brand : This is how you get found.
+It should be visible at all times, no matter what page the visitor is on.
+Create a logo and place it in the website header to achieve this.
+Keep your name/logo legible and bold, but the font/design works with your artwork so visitors can remember your name and associate it with your work.

 B. high quality pictures